s3gunzel/bcousins.github.io/_drafts/teaching-nicole-servers.md

 date: 2020-01-31
 hero-image:
 ---
 A little while ago, it became readily apparent that I was going to have to teach Nicole, herself qualified as a lawyer - and so smarter than I am - how to use a server.
 This task, when I was given it earlier this week was meant to be simple.
 The idea was.
-Spin up a Vultr instance,
+Spin up a 512MB Vultr instance, install your standard LNMP stack (we actually started with Apache, but ¯\_(ツ)_/¯)

 <div class="embedimg">
     <img src="/images/blog/teaching-nicole-servers/i1.png" alt="Nicole's Broken Website" />